lapnd/httdes.github.io/tee-hw.md

 - Click the 'Run Synthesis' button or F11
 - When it's done, a dialog will appear, choose the 'Run Implementation', then click 'OK', then 'OK', and wait
 - When it's done, another dialog will appear, choose the 'Generate Bitstream', then click 'OK', then 'OK', and wait
-- When it's done, another dialog will appear, if you don't want to generate the .mcs & .prm files for flash, skip this
+- When it's done, another dialog will appear, if you don't want to generate the files for flash programming, skip this
-- * if you want to program the flash, choose the 'Generate Memory Configuration File' then click 'OK'
-- * on the dialog that appeared, select format 'MCS', choose 'Memory Part' with the allias name of '28f00ag18f'
-- * on the 'Filename' name it '/home/ubuntu/Projects/tee-hardware/fpga/vc707/keystone-NEDOFPGA/keystone-NEDOFPGA.runs/NEDOFPGA.mcs' *(path maybe different on your machine)*
-- * tick the 'Load bitstream files', start address keep at 0x0, direction is 'up', and the 'Bitfile' browse to the keystone-NEDOFPGA/keystone-NEDOFPGA.runs/impl_1/NEDOFPGA.bit
-- * finally click 'OK' to finish
+- * if you want to program the flash, then choose the 'Generate Memory Configuration File' then click 'OK'.
+On the dialog that appeared, select format 'MCS', choose 'Memory Part' with the allias name of '28f00ag18f', on the 'Filename' name it '/home/ubuntu/Projects/tee-hardware/fpga/vc707/keystone-NEDOFPGA/keystone-NEDOFPGA.runs/NEDOFPGA.mcs' *(path maybe different on your machine)*, tick the 'Load bitstream files', start address keep at 0x0, direction is 'up', and the 'Bitfile' browse to the keystone-NEDOFPGA/keystone-NEDOFPGA.runs/impl_1/NEDOFPGA.bit.
+Finally click 'OK' to finish.

 Built files are under tee-hardware/fpga/vc707/keystone-NEDOFPGA/keystone-NEDOFPGA.runs/
 - impl_1/NEDOFPGA.bit: bitstream file for direct programming
 - NEDOFPGA.mcs and NEDOFPGA.prm: two files for flash programming

-Guide for program & debug on [VC707](./fpgaguide_vc707.md)
+Guide for program & debug on VC707 can be found [here](./fpgaguide_vc707.md).

 For demo on DE4 or TR4:
-- Open the Quartus tool,
+- Open the Quartus tool, select ''
 - Import project, point to
 - build